Massachusetts Layoffs — April 2023

 Largest Layoffs

-The largest notice was filed by Sunovian Pharmaceuticals at its Marlborough facility, reporting 101 affected workers.
+The most significant filing came from Sunovian Pharmaceuticals at its Marlborough facility, reporting 101 affected workers.
 Sumitomo Pharma America Holdings, Inc./Sunovian Pharmaceuticals followed with 84 workers.

 Trend & Outlook